The Blue Bird

 “I’m not frowning!”

-“I see you’re offended by me,” Nicklis climbed out from behind the desk.
+“I see you’re offended,” Nicklis climbed out from behind the desk.
 “We’re going to go to the ring, if Orlando will ever be able to eat his roll!”

 “It’s not a roll, it’s a rolly!” exclaimed Orlando, pressing his dainty to his chest.
 “I’ll eat it… You know, I can’t eat fast.
 It hurts, when I eat too fast…”